Shapley Supercluster

-The Shapley Supercluster or Shapley Concentration (SCl 124) is the largest concentration of galaxies in our nearby universe that forms a gravitationally interacting unit, thereby pulling itself together instead of expanding with the universe.
+The Shapley Supercluster or Shapley Concentration (SCl 124) is one of the largest concentration of galaxies in the universe that forms a gravitationally interacting unit, thereby pulling itself together instead of expanding with the universe.
 It appears as a striking overdensity in the distribution of galaxies in the constellation of Centaurus.
 It is 650 million light-years away (z=0.046).

 History

 In 1930, Harlow Shapley and his colleagues at the Harvard College Observatory started a survey of galaxies in the southern sky, using photographic plates obtained at the 24-inch Bruce telescope at Bloemfontein, South Africa.
 By 1932, Shapley reported the discovery of 76,000 galaxies brighter than 18th apparent magnitude in a third of the southern sky, based on galaxy counts from his plates.
 Some of this data was later published as part of the Harvard galaxy counts, intended to map galactic obscuration and to find the space density of galaxies.

 In this catalog, Shapley could see most of the 'Coma-Virgo cloud' (now known to be a superposition of the Coma Supercluster and the Virgo Supercluster), but found a 'cloud' in the constellation of Centaurus to be the most striking concentration of galaxies.
 He found it particularly interesting because of its "great linear dimension, the numerous population and distinctly elongated form".
 This can be identified with what we now know as the core of the Shapley Supercluster.
 Shapley estimated the distance to this cloud to be 14 times that to the Virgo Cluster, from the average diameters of the galaxies.
 This would place the Shapley Supercluster at a distance of 231 Mpc, based on the current estimate of the distance to Virgo.

 In recent times, the Shapley Supercluster was named by Somak Raychaudhury, from a survey of galaxies from UK Schmidt Telescope Sky survey plates, using the Automated Plate Measuring Facility (APM) at the University of Cambridge in England.
 In this paper, the supercluster was named after Harlow Shapley, in recognition of his pioneering survey of galaxies in which this concentration of galaxies was first seen.
 Around the same time, Roberto Scaramella and co-workers had also noticed the Shapley Supercluster in the Abell catalogue of clusters of galaxies: they had named it the Alpha concentration.